mmwillingham/gitops-standards-repo/README-NEW.md

 ## Adding a New Cluster

-To onboard a brand new cluster to this framework:
+To onboard a new cluster to this framework:

 1. ACM Registration: Import the cluster into ACM
 2. Create Directory: mkdir -p clusters/<new-cluster-name> # Alternately, copy/paste from similar cluster